bixbyjs/bixby-sd/README.md

 ```

 The registry component provides a service registry where a service can announce
 its capabilities as well as resolve other services.
+The interface supported by
+this component is defined by [`Registry`](https://github.com/bixbyjs/bixby-sd/wiki/Registry).

 Support for service registries is pluggable, allowing engineering teams to
 choose the registry that best meets their requirements.
 The type of registry to